-For employees with fixed salaries, the 80% calculation is based on the employee's gross salary at 28 February 2020.
+Broadly, for employees with fixed salaries, the 80% calculation is based on the employee's gross salary at 28 February 2020.

 For employees whose pay varies, the employer can claim for the higher of:

-- Average monthly earnings from the 2019-20 tax year.
+- average monthly earnings from the 2019-20 tax year.

 Do employers have to pay the remaining 20% of salary?

 There is no automatic right for employees to be paid the remaining 20% of salary not covered by the scheme.
 However, this may be a topic which may form part of the negotiations with employees when agreeing their change of status.

 Is £2,500 the net amount the Employee receives or is it subject to tax and NI?